dlcmh/the-rust-programming-language/08-common-collections/8-1-vectors/README.md

-# 4.1.
-What is Ownership?
+# 8.1.
+Storing Lists of Values with Vectors

 Referenced in: